 - Do you have memory lapses?

-- Do you experienced diminished sex drive?
+- Have you experienced diminished sex drive?

 - Have you had high blood pressure, heart failure, or a stroke?

-If you answered yes to any of these questions, it is vital that you tell your doctor and ask if your symptoms may be related to Sleep Apnea.
+If you answered yes to any of these questions—particularly if you answered yes to more than one of these questions—we recommend speaking to Dr. Schaack or your general health provider to ask if your symptoms may be related to sleep apnea.

-Treatment of Obstructive Sleep Apnea
+Obstructive Sleep Apnea Treatment

-Sleep Apnea has been commonly treated with a Positive Airway Pressure (PAP) machine, which delivers a stream of air pressure via a hose to a mask that is strapped around your face.
+Sleep apnea has been commonly treated with a Continuous Positive Airway Pressure (CPAP) machine, which delivers a stream of air pressure via a hose to a mask that is strapped around your face.

-The good news is that most people with Sleep Apnea can be effectively treated with comfortable, non-invasive oral appliances that keep your airway open and allow you to get the proper refreshing sleep that your body critically needs.
+Most people with sleep apnea can be effectively treated with comfortable, non-invasive oral appliances that keep your airway open and allow you to get the proper refreshing sleep that your body critically needs.

 We hope we get the opportunity to work alongside you to overcome the effects of sleep apnea.
-If you think you might be suffering from sleep apnea, call Canyon Lake Family and Cosmetic Dentistry today.
+If you think you might be suffering from sleep apnea, call Canyon Lake Family & Cosmetic Dentistry today.